Equine Assisted Psychotherapy

 - Psychosomatic conditions

 There are many other areas covered and we are more than happy to help.
-Sessions are available for children and adults, both individually and in groups.
-(E.g. husband and wife; family therapy).
+Sessions are available for children and adults, both individually and in families, couples and groups.
 Short retreats are available for individuals seeking solace, respite or to recharge their batteries.
 The retreats are also ideal if an individual is struggling to cope with loss, or grieving after a relationship break-up.
 It is also beneficial for self-growth and enlightenment.

 How does it work?

 We share the same part of the brain as the horse and other mammals (the limbic system).
 Limbic neural pathways develop early, before verbal and logical capacities; they form templates for attachment and belonging throughout life.
 Trauma, family dysfunction and violence can set the brainstem, limbic brain and ANS on a permanent “false alarm”; imprinting the mind-body system with hyper- or hypo-arousal, impairing the development and functioning of the reasoning cortex (Szalavitz and Perry, 2010).
 Limbic patterns are especially impacted by interpersonal violence, when humans who should provide safety are abusers.

 Moving a person from trauma to healing requires restructuring of emotional response.
 This must come in the form of new experiences that engage and soothe, or “regulate” this sensitive limbic region of the brain.